rarnold97/CS6900_Trustworthy_ML_final_project/README.md

 For a more in-depth guide on how to setup CUDA to effectively work with WSL2, Refer to [pytorch_with_CUDA_wsl.md](./pytorch_with_CUDA_wsl.md)

+Once all the external dependencies are properly installed, you can install the libs from anaconda with the following:
+`$ conda env create -f environment.yml`

 # (Optional) Install the final project to your environment

 I provided a [pyproject.toml](./pyproject.toml) poetry file to allow developers to